AdityaCoppisetti/keylouder/journal.md

 now lets make the case

+here is how the pcb looks like in 3d view

 # THE CASE

 for the case ill be going to pcb editor on kicad and exporting my pcb in .step file